DEFRA/defra-map/docs/api.md

 If `buttonFirst` a view map button is displayed.
 Selecting the button opens the map and it is displayed fullscreen on all devices.
 An entry is added to the browser history and a back button is displayed within the map interface.

 If `hybrid`, behaviour as per buttonFirst on a mobile device.
 On tablet and desktop devices there is no view map button.
-The map is always displayed inline on the page.
+The map is displayed inline on the page.

 If `inline` there is no view map button.
 The map is displayed inline on all devices.